 Site-specific measures are required for communal areas and confined spaces found in many flat clearances.
 Barnet flat clearance personnel will assess stairways, lifts and access routes to plan safe removal.
 Hazardous materials, including chemicals, batteries, and asbestos-containing items identified during the survey, will be isolated and treated according to current waste regulations.
 Employees are instructed to avoid attempting to move suspect asbestos materials and to report such findings immediately.

-First aid kit and PPE equipment arranged for clearance operatives Training and competence: induction training is provided to every operative and refreshed annually.
+Two plastic wheelie bins placed on a paved pathway in front of a dense, well-maintained green hedge.
+The left bin is bright yellow with a black lid, and the right bin is green with a matching black lid.
+Both bins are upright and appear to be used for rubbish disposal, positioned side by side with a small gap between them.
+The pathway, likely made of concrete or paving slabs, is clean and smooth, contrasting with the lush, leafy hedge behind.
+The background hedge spans the width of the image, providing a natural backdrop in an outdoor setting.
+This scene exemplifies typical rubbish collection and disposal arrangements in a residential or commercial area, consistent with services offered by Flat Clearance Barnet for waste removal and rubbish clearance in the local vicinity near Barnet.
+Training and competence: induction training is provided to every operative and refreshed annually.
 Specific modules cover manual handling, waste segregation, vehicle loading, and emergency response.
 First aid provisions are maintained on-site or in vehicles, and designated first-aiders are available when operatives are working.
 The policy mandates a culture of reporting and continuous learning so that our rubbish removal and flat clearance activities remain safe and efficient.

 Communication and consultation: we encourage active involvement from all operatives in identifying hazards and suggesting improvements.
 Safety briefings, written method statements and clear signage are provided to ensure that everyone understands control measures.
 Contractors working within the service area are required to comply with this policy and demonstrate suitable safety practices before engagement.
 Management will review contractor competence and monitor performance regularly.